Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12, The ability to cast at least one spell, a spellcasting ability of 19 or higher.

 You have learned to change the destructive energies of your spells.
-You gain the following benefits:

 * You can change the damage type of your spells to another one of the same list, as shown in the table below: